cchitsiang/awesome-stars/README.md

 - [aquasecurity/cloudsploit](https://github.com/aquasecurity/cloudsploit) - Cloud Security Posture Management (CSPM)
 - [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
 Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A multi-user ChatGPT for any LLMs and vector database.
 Unlimited documents, messages, and storage in one privacy-focused app.
 Now available as a desktop application with a built-in LLM!
+- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 - [sunner/ChatALL](https://github.com/sunner/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ca1c/envcli](https://github.com/ca1c/envcli) - Populate .env file from javascript variables
 - [prisma/ecosystem-tests](https://github.com/prisma/ecosystem-tests) - 🥼🧬🧪🔬🧫🦠 - Continuously tests Prisma Client with various operating systems, frameworks, platforms, databases and more.